 World: 10—20 business days

-All of our printed products are produced by Duggal Photo Labs in NYC when ordered.
+All of our prints on metal are produced by top-rated Duggal Photo Labs in NYC when ordered.
 Your order will be shipped on average within 3 days of ordering.

 These images are details derived from single a photograph of automobile tail lights on a rainy New York City street that I took in 2015.
 I processed the photograph using Adobe Illustrator reducing the picture to 16 colors of flat adjacent shapes without any gaps.
 Back in Photoshop, using the On1 plugin Resize 2018, I enlarged the image to 80″ wide at 300dpi creating a massive file over 2gb.